 Kirkland's 2020-21 Fellowships Tutors: Eric Bersin (coordinator), Elliot Akama-Garren, Channing Spencer, Julia Pian, Wilson Qin

 What's the first step?

-We highly recommend dropping by our Fellowships office hours, which we'll be holding each Tuesday (9-10 PM) in the Kirkland Dining Hall.
-You'll have the chance to speak with Fellowships Tutors to explore your goals and ideas for a particular plan – i.e., summer research, postgraduate studies or a traveling fellowship.
-In preparation for an initial discussion at office hours, you can read up on introductory information about fellowships on the Harvard College Office of Undergraduate Research and Fellowships website, which maintains an excellent Calendar of Deadlines & Info Meetings and Funding Sources Database.
-You can also review the bios of Fellowships Tutors listed below and contact a tutor directly to set up a meeting time to discuss his or her particular area of expertise.
+We highly recommend dropping by our Fellowships office hours, which we will be holding each Thursday (8-9 PM).
+You will have the chance to speak with Fellowships Tutors to explore your goals and ideas for a particular plan – e.g., summer research, postgraduate studies or a traveling fellowship.
+In preparation for an initial discussion at office hours, you can read up on introductory information about fellowships on the Harvard College Office of Undergraduate Research and Fellowships (URAF) website (available at https://uraf.harvard.edu/).
+The URAF website also maintains an excellent calendar of deadlines, informational meetings, and a funding sources database.